mrjackyliang/transmission-vpn/README.md

 3. Fill Out the VPN Settings/Optionals (below)

 ## Retrieve Variables
 These are the descriptions of the variables that may be changed depending on your configuration.
-Examples are located inside the script.
+Examples are located below and inside the script.
 Please follow the exact format unless you know what you're doing. __If you need help, feel free to [open an issue](https://github.com/mrjackyliang/transmissionVPN/issues/new/choose) on GitHub!__

 ##### VPN Settings
 1. __VPN_CONFID__ - Synology Configuration ID (e.g. l1234567890, instructions below)